Downham Market: Notable buildings

 Downham Market is sometimes known as the 'Gingerbread Town' because of the characteristic local carrstone used for buildings since medieval times.

 St Edmund’s Church is a good example of this and is Downham’s only Grade I listed building.
 It stands in a dominant position overlooking the flat fenlands to the west.
 The Church like the town was probably an Anglo-Saxon foundation but rebuilt in the 13th century (Early English period) and extensively altered in the 15th and 16th centuries (Perpendicular and Tudor periods).

 The Old Court House located on London Road was where the magistrates dispensed justice in the Clackclose Hundred from 1861.

 The Castle Hotel is Grade II listed and features a distinctive battlemented parapet.
 It is a mainly 18th-Century building, but the core is probably earlier.
 In the past, visitors stayed here for hunting, shooting and fishing in the local area.
 The hotel had its own transport to and from railway station, and out on shooting parties.
 The building closed as a hotel and restaurant in 2020 and is set to be developed into flats.

 Downham Market Town Hall, on the west side of the old Market Hill, was built by public subscription in 1887/8.

 Opposite the Town Hall is a coaching inn, The Crown Hotel.
 Just inside the arched entrance are steps leading to a mounting block for horsemen.
 Before the Court House was built, magistrates met here.
 In May 1816 it was the scene of riots when the magistrates were besieged by angry, starving agricultural labourers demanding a living wage of two shillings a day and the release of poachers.
 Two of the Downham rioters, Daniel Harwood and Thomas Thody, were hanged on 31 August 1816.

 The 18th-century Dial House, located on Station Road, was once a private school for gentlemen in the 1860s.
 Its name is derived from the sundial painted high on the wall.
 Today the building is a bed and breakfast.

 Transport

 Rail

 Downham Market railway station, which serves the town, is on the Fen Line from London to King's Lynn.
 It opened in 1846.
-The station has hourly services to London Kings Cross and King's Lynn operated by Great Northern with additional Abellio Greater Anglia services to London Liverpool Street at peak times.
+The station has hourly services to London Kings Cross and King's Lynn operated by Great Northern with additional Greater Anglia services to London Liverpool Street at peak times.

 The town signal box is one of five rare examples across the region to have been granted Grade II listed status in 2013.
 The Department for Culture, Media and Sport listed 26 signal boxes across the country as part of a joint project between Network Rail and English Heritage to secure the nation's railway signalling heritage.
 Downham's signal box was built in 1881 for the Great Eastern Railway.

 In 2017, the station was renovated to commemorate former British Rail division Network SouthEast.